Newsroom

 The scheme protects most businesses, regardless of size, number of employees, or turnover.
 However, eligibility is assessed on a case-by-case basis.

 If you’re a small business owner, you can check if you can claim on the FSCS website.
-It’s free to make a claim — and if your business is eligible, it’ll get 100% of the money owed (subject to the £85,000 limit) and won’t be charged any fees.
+It’s free to make a claim — and if your business is eligible, it’ll get 100% of the money owed (subject to the £120,000 limit) and won’t be charged any fees.

-FSCS coverage for businesses: what’s covered (and what’s not)?
+FSCS coverage for businesses: What’s covered (and what’s not)?

 The FSCS covers various financial products for businesses, including: